 You will continue to receive your gas and electric delivery charges from PG&E under the Budget Billing program (previously Balanced Payment Plan).
 However, your electric generation charges from SCP will not be included as part of the Budget Billing calculation and will vary from month to month depending on your usage.
 Therefore, you may see some variance in your monthly bills.

 Electric customers living in Mendocino and Sonoma Counties are eligible to participate with the exception of people living in the cities of Ukiah and Healdsburg which have their own municipal power programs.

 Does PG&E fix our lines?

 PG&E profit comes from building and maintaining the grid.

 Why was Sonoma Clean Power formed?

 Sonoma Clean Power was formed in response to our community’s desire for local control of our electric energy supply.
-Local residents and businesses wanted competitive rates, from cleaner sources, with more local control.
+Local residents and businesses wanted competitive rates, from cleaner sources, and new customer programs.